The post has been updated to reflect January 2023 prices.

-I don’t know about other people’s family and friends, but when I invite people over they often ask me what they can bring to contribute, which I really appreciate!
-Sometimes I have it covered, and sometimes I don’t- so it’s really helpful when they offer to bring something.
+I don’t know about other people’s families and friends, but when I invite people over they often ask me what they can bring to contribute, which I really appreciate!
+Sometimes I have it covered, and sometimes I don’t- so it’s helpful when they offer to bring something.

 Slow Cooker/Instant Pot to the rescue

-You can cook a Pork roast into melty pulled pork sandwiches, or a tomato based hearty Italian ‘Sunday Gravy’ served over pasta, or a creamy shredded chicken to ladle over rice for Hawaiian Haystacks.
+You can cook a Pork roast into melty pulled pork sandwiches, a tomato-based hearty Italian ‘Sunday Gravy’ served over pasta, or a creamy shredded chicken to ladle over rice for Hawaiian Haystacks.
 Then simply cook the pasta or rice right before your guests arrive to complete the meal.

-Beware of meat prices however, as they continue to climb.
-Having a meat as your main protein or entrée can often be costly.
+Beware of meat prices, however, as they continue to climb.
+Having meat as your main protein or entrée can often be costly.
 Remember, beans and potatoes are the cheapest foods on the planet, so make use of them.